$50 Off Any Repair

 Clogged Kitchen Sinks

 If neither of these solutions works, you’ll have to use a drain snake.
 If you have a toilet snake, remember that these are much larger than kitchen snakes.
-Not only could this larger snake get stuck in your kitchen drain, but you’ll contaminate your kitchen with bacteria.
+Not only could this larger snake get stuck in your kitchen drain, but you’ll also contaminate your kitchen with bacteria.

 Leaking Sink Cabinet